 When Ralph Waldo Emerson wrote this famous stanza, he was referring specifically to events that occurred at Concord’s North Bridge on April 19, 1775.… Read More

 BOSTON, MA – April 7, 2014 – Skinner, Inc. will hold an auction of Historic Arms & Militaria on May 3,2014 preceding its Clocks, Watches & Scientific Instruments auction.
-Over 300 lots of military antiques from the American Revolution through World War II will be offered, showcasing the collection of Peter F.… Read More
+Over 300 lots of military antiques from the American Revolution through World War II will be offered, showcasing the collection of Peter F. Frazier and M. Prudence Fleck.
+An additional selection of over 200 lots of Clocks, Instruments, and Militaria will be offered online only from April 29 through May 6, 2014.… Read More

 On April 19, 1775, minutemen and militia faced off with British regulars at the North Bridge in Concord, Massachusetts.
 This day would turn out to be the “spark” that ignited the American Revolution.